PulseBot-gg/Pulse-Docs/docs/faq.md

 ## What permissions does Pulse use, and why?

 These are the bare-minimum permissions Pulse requires to operate normally.
 If you are experiencing problems with pulse, or are unsure if your server/channels are configured correctly, its suggested that you use the [administrator invite](https://pulseproject.io/invite) for Pulse.
-Pulse needs to be disconnected from your server before using the administrator invite for the changes to take affect.
+Pulse has a built-in text-channel-locking coniguration that you can set up to restrict access.
+Please note that Pulse needs to be disconnected from your server before using the administrator invite for the changes to take affect.

  - <u><b>Read Messages/View Channels</b></u> -> To receive commands in a text channel.
  - <u><b>Send messages</b></u> -> To send messages.